jameslnewell/wait-for-event/README.md

 ### .waitForFirst(event, emitters, callback)

-Wait for a the first event or error to be emitted.
+Wait for a the first event or error event to be emitted.

 - `event : string` - the event to wait for
 - `emitters : Array<EventEmitter>` - the event emitters to wait for